Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 What is Insolvency, and How Does it Occur?

-Insolvency occurs when an entity is unable to fulfil its debt obligations as they become due.
-Key indicators of this financial distress include consistent cash flow problems and mounting unpaid debts, signaling the need for a thorough assessment by an insolvency practitioner.
+Insolvency occurs when an entity is unable to fulfil its debt obligations as they become due under the Insolvency Act 1986.
+Key indicators include consistent cash flow problems and mounting unpaid debts, signalling the need for assessment by a licensed insolvency practitioner.

-This professional plays an essential role in managing the insolvency process, evaluating the viability of restructuring options such as Company Voluntary Arrangements (CVAs) or initiating procedures for Liquidation.
+This professional plays an essential role in managing the insolvency process, evaluating the viability of restructuring options such as Company Voluntary Arrangements (CVAs) under Part 1 of the Insolvency Act 1986 or initiating liquidation procedures.

 Understanding the Insolvency Process

-The process of insolvency typically begins when a company or individual can no longer meet their financial obligations to creditors as debts become due.
-This financial distress triggers the initiation of formal insolvency procedures, which are designed to resolve the situation either through recovery or closure of the company.
+The process of insolvency typically begins when a company can no longer meet their financial obligations to creditors as debts become due under the Insolvency Act 1986.
+This triggers formal insolvency procedures under English law, designed to resolve the situation either through recovery or closure.

-In creditors' voluntary Liquidation, the company's directors voluntarily decide to cease operations because the company cannot pay its debts.
-This process is managed by an insolvency practitioner who liquidates the company's assets to repay creditors.
+In creditors' voluntary liquidation, directors voluntarily decide to cease operations because the company cannot pay its debts.
+This process is managed by a licensed insolvency practitioner who liquidates assets to repay creditors in accordance with the statutory hierarchy.

-Alternatively, a company's voluntary arrangement allows a company facing financial difficulties to reach an agreement with its creditors to restructure its debt and continue operations under revised terms.
+Alternatively, a company voluntary arrangement allows a company to reach an agreement with creditors to restructure debt and continue operations under Part 1 of the Insolvency Act 1986.

-Both processes involve detailed assessments and negotiations with the company's creditors and require the guidance and Administration of a qualified insolvency practitioner.
-The chosen route largely depends on the viability of the company's continuing operations and the consensus of the creditors.
+Both processes require guidance from a qualified licensed insolvency practitioner.
+The chosen route depends on the viability of continuing operations and creditor consensus under English law.

 Signs a Company Cannot Pay its Debts

-Recognizing when a company cannot meet its financial obligations is essential for identifying the early stages of insolvency.
-When a company cannot pay its debts as they fall due, it may be experiencing cash flow insolvency.
-This situation occurs when the available financial resources are inadequate to cover immediate liabilities.
+Recognising when a company cannot meet its financial obligations is essential for identifying early stages of insolvency under the Insolvency Act 1986.
+When a company cannot pay its debts as they fall due, it may be experiencing cash flow insolvency under English law.
+This occurs when available financial resources are inadequate to cover immediate liabilities.

-Alternatively, balance sheet insolvency arises when a company's total liabilities exceed its assets, signaling deep-rooted financial difficulty.
+Alternatively, balance sheet insolvency arises when a company's total liabilities exceed its assets under the Companies Act 2006, signalling deep-rooted financial difficulty requiring intervention from licensed insolvency practitioners.

-Insolvent companies might consider a company voluntary arrangement (CVA) as a formal insolvency procedure aimed at restructuring debts to allow continued operation.
-Conversely, if recovery seems unfeasible, creditors' Voluntary Liquidation (CVL) may be pursued, where assets are liquidated to pay creditors.
-These options underscore the severity of not being able to pay its debts.
+Insolvent companies might consider a company voluntary arrangement (CVA) under Part 1 of the Insolvency Act 1986 to restructure debts and allow continued operation.
+Conversely, if recovery seems unfeasible, creditors' voluntary liquidation (CVL) may be pursued, where assets are liquidated to pay creditors in accordance with the statutory hierarchy.

-Indicators of potential insolvency include persistent late payments to creditors, legal actions from unpaid creditors, or a sudden drop in cash reserves.
-Such signs suggest that the company's debts are becoming unsustainable, warranting immediate attention to prevent compulsory Liquidation or further financial decline.
+Indicators of potential insolvency include persistent late payments to creditors, legal actions including statutory demands under the Insolvency Act 1986, or sudden drops in cash reserves whilst failing to meet HMRC obligations.
+Such signs suggest debts are becoming unsustainable under English law, warranting immediate attention to prevent compulsory liquidation through winding-up petitions.

-The table below highlights key roles and mechanisms in the insolvency process:
+The table below highlights key roles in the insolvency process under English law:

 Role/Mechanism